mlc76520/AAV/README.md

-Using raspian bookworm x64 or using specialized multimedia distro like moode player https://moodeaudio.org/ Copy audio_vizualizer_backend to your raspberry pi and run main.py with python3 Upload vumeter_spectrum_U8g2.ino to your arduino nano (esp32 preffered but should work with nano33iot aswell)
+Using raspian bookworm x64 or using specialized multimedia distro like moode player https://moodeaudio.org/ Copy audio_vizualizer_backend to your raspberry pi and run main.py with python3

 How to install Starting from a specialized distro like moode audio player (Easy way)

 From the moode web interface:
 - Navigate to Configure > Audio > Activate loopback.
-This loopback interface is required for cava to read audio stream and create spectrum
+This loopback interface is required to read audio stream and create spectrum
 - connect your Moode instance using ssh:
 - git clone this repository